-- 4.2.1 There is only one type of paper target approved for use in IPSC Action Air matches (see Appendix B). - 4.2.2 Paper targets must have scoring lines and 0.5 cm (mini targets 0.3 cm) non-scoring borders clearly marked on the front of the target.
+- 4.2.1 There are four paper targets approved for use in IPSC Mini Rifle matches (see Appendix B). - 4.2.2 Paper targets must have scoring lines and 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring borders clearly marked on the front of the target.
 However, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
-In the absence of perforations or other suitable markings, the Range Master must ensure that all affected no-shoots have a replacement 0.5 cm (mini targets 0.3 cm) non-scoring border drawn or fitted thereon. - 4.2.3 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways: - 4.2.3.1 By actually hiding a portion of the target (see Rule 4.1.4.1); or

-- 4.2.3.2 By physically cutting targets from edge to edge to remove the portion deemed to be hidden by hard cover.
-Such targets must be fitted with a 0.5 cm (mini targets 0.3 cm) replacement non-scoring border, which must extend the full width of the edge of the cut scoring area (see Rule 4.2.2); or - 4.2.3.3 By painting or taping with a sharply defined boundary the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.3.4 When paper targets are partially hidden, physically cut, painted and/or taped, at least a portion of all scoring zones must remain visible. - 4.2.4 Hard cover (and overlapping no-shoots) must not completely hide the A zone on a partially hidden paper target.
+In the absence of perforations or other suitable markings, the Range Master must ensure that all affected no-shoots have a replacement 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring border drawn or fitted thereon. - 4.2.3 When the scoring area of a paper target is to be partially hidden, Course Designers must simulate hard cover in one of the following ways: - 4.2.3.1 By actually hiding a portion of the target (see Rule 4.1.4.1); or - 4.2.3.2 By physically cutting targets from edge to edge to remove the portion deemed to be hidden by hard cover.
+Such targets must be fitted with a replacement 0.5 cm (Mini and Micro Targets 0.3 cm) non-scoring border, which must extend the full width of the edge of the cut scoring area (see Rule 4.2.2); or - 4.2.3.3 By painting or taping with a sharply defined boundary the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.3.4 When paper targets are partially hidden, physically cut, painted and/or taped, at least a portion of all scoring zones must remain visible. - 4.2.4 Hard cover (and overlapping no-shoots) must not completely hide the A zone on a partially hidden paper target.

-4.3 IPSC Approved Action Air Targets - Rigid
+4.3 IPSC Approved Rifle Targets - Metal